 After wandering around for a bit and finally asking a local, we found our intended path- Soleleitungsweg (also known as the Brine Pipeline), the world’s oldest pipeline, established in 1607.

 This route follows the tracks of the book smugglers through the Salzkammergut region.
 In times of the counter-reformation, protestants in Austria had to follow their beliefs in secret.
 On adventurous routes, under the constant threat of capture (and subsequently heavy punishment), bibles, prayer- and song books were smuggled to the remote mountain valleys of the Salzkammergut where the protestant beliefs were still strong among the population.

-The trail was clearly marked along the way, so once we were on the right path, it wasn’t hard to follow as we had a trusty map marking our journey.
+The trail was clearly marked along the way.
+Once we were on the right path, it wasn’t hard to follow the trail from Bad Goisern to Hallstatt as we had a trusty map marking our journey.

 Our first major landmark was the town of Steeg between Bad Goisern and Hallstatt.
 As a part of the hiking holiday, we were provided with a snack voucher at a local restaurant along the trail, so we eagerly counted down the estimated minutes to our next destination.

 We didn’t pass too many other hikers throughout the day, but we did come upon a few locals during our journey.

 The trail was extremely well-maintained and led through some of Austria’s most luscious landscapes.

 Sometimes we’d be walking with nothing but trees on each side and every now and again, it would open up to showcase incredible panoramic views!